 When I get to be COMPLETELY alone, haha!
 There’s always so much stimulus (the good kind) at my job and among my family and friends, that when I get a moment and can pull away, I can reflect and be inspired.
 My greatest luxury is the chance to sit all by myself and just stare out into empty nothingness.
 Or to take a long, quiet walk all by myself.
 It doesn't happen that often, but when it does, I enjoy it 100%.
 Here’s a mom tip: When I have a hard time finding time for myself, I lock myself in the bathroom and put on makeup or a facial mask, or take an unnecessarily long shower.

-Emma in the Signe dress
+Emma in black maternity dress